thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 When assigning someone to do scoretaking using WCA Live, do not let them use your WCA account.
 Instead, have them log in with their own WCA account, and add the user as a scoretaker under the competition settings on WCA Live.

-If you are logging in to WCA Live on a device which is not yours, such as an organizer’s laptop, you are **strongly** encouraged to use the one-time code sign in method for security reasons.
-Typing your password in on a device that you do not control is an extremely simple way to steal your WCA account’s login credentials, given a nefariously motivated individual. **Do not use the one-time code to allow someone else to log into your account.
+If you are logging into WCA Live on a device which is not yours, such as an organizer's laptop, you are **strongly** encouraged to use the one-time code sign in method for security reasons.
+Typing your password in on a device that you do not control is an extremely simple way to steal your WCA account's login credentials, given a nefariously-motivated individual. **Do not use the one-time code to allow someone else to log into your account.
 Instead, add their account as a scoretaker as mentioned above**.
 Because your WCA account gives you access to the personal information of hundreds of thousands of people, do not allow anyone else to access or use your WCA account under any circumstances.

 ### Common Scoretaking Issues